Max1Truc/Simple-Numworks-Firmware-Installer/README.md

 ## Building

-First, you'll have to clone this repository: `git clone https://github.com/Max1Truc/Simple-Numworks-Firmware-Installe numworks-installerr".
+First, you'll have to clone this repository: `git clone https://github.com/Max1Truc/Simple-Numworks-Firmware-Installer numworks-installer".

 Then, go in it with `cd numworks-installer`.